Garman sisters: Kathleen (1901–1979)

 Kathleen Garman, the third sister, married Jacob Epstein in 1955.
 She had been his lover since 1921 and had three children by him.
 Epstein's jealous wife Margaret had shot and wounded Kathleen in 1923, and encouraged him into multiple affairs in the hope that he would tire of Kathleen and "return home".
 Six years after Margaret's death, Kathleen became Lady Epstein and, after his death, she was his sole beneficiary.
 She donated his works to the Israel Museum, and many can now be seen in the Garman Ryan Collection at the New Art Gallery in Walsall.
 Her daughter Kitty Garman married the painter Lucian Freud, who was a former lover of Lorna Garman, Kathleen's sister and Kitty's aunt.

 Douglas (1903–1969)

-Their brother Douglas Mavin Garman rose to become the Education Secretary of the British Communist Party until 1950, was assistant editor of The Calendar of Modern Letters, and also a member of the original Left Review circle.
-His first wife, Jean Sophie Hewitt, had an affair with his sister Kathleen and he became one of the lovers of the art collector Peggy Guggenheim.
+Their brother Douglas Mavin Garman was born in Wednesbury, Staffordshire, and educated at Gonville and Caius College, Cambridge.
+Following graduation, he spent much of his time in London and Paris, alongside a brief sojourn in Leningrad in 1926.
+It was during this period that he assisted in editing The Calendar of Modern Letters, and contributed articles to it.
+Of left-wing sympathies, he worked during the 1930s for the Marxist publishers Lawrence and Wishart, and thereafter rose to become the Education Secretary of the British Communist Party, remaining in situ until 1950.
+He was also a member of the original Left Review circle.
+His first wife, Jean Sophie Hewitt, had an affair with his sister Mary and he became one of the lovers of the art collector Peggy Guggenheim.